LaurentTreguier/default-templates/README.md

 Each git branch corresponds to an IDE.
 Just switch to whichever one interests you, and browse the commits to see the changes.

-## Notes
+## What IDEs and project templates are tracked?

-This is not intended to be exhaustive.
-The focus is specifically on mobile platforms (Android Studio and XCode), although some others might join the party later.
+This repository is not intended to be track a complete and exhaustive list of IDEs.
+The focus here is mainly on projects for native platform apps, although some others might join the party later.

+Currently, the targets are the following:
+- XCode: SwiftUI apps
+- Android Studio: Compose apps
+- GNOME Builder: GNOME apps
+- Visual Studio: UWP apps